How the EV FBT Exemption Works in Australia (2026)

 The EV FBT exemption removes fringe benefits tax entirely on eligible electric vehicles provided through a novated lease.
 For a $65,000 EV, that saves around $6,100 per year in FBT alone - plus the income tax saving from making lease payments out of pre-tax salary.
 Combined, the benefit can be worth $8,000–$12,000 per year depending on your salary and vehicle price.

 Here’s exactly how it works.
 Browse the full range of qualifying models on our electric vehicles hub, or if you’re deciding between a novated lease and a car loan, see our novated lease vs car loan comparison with detailed cost modelling.
+For the complete overview, eligibility, savings by salary and the traps, see our EV novated lease Australia hub.

 What fringe benefits tax is and why it matters